KyleMorrison99/organochlorineSRM_analysis/README.md

-# Sixty years since Silent Spring: a map of meta-analyses on organochlorine pesticides reveals urgent needs for improving methodological quality
+# Mapping meta-analyses on organochlorine pesticides reveals low methodological quality
+> **Reference**
+> Morrison, K., Yang, Y., Williams, C. et al. *Mapping meta-analyses on organochlorine pesticides reveals low methodological quality*. *Nat Sustain* (2025). https://doi.org/10.1038/s41893-025-01634-5

 The repository described below contains the data, bibliometric files, and code used for this study.
 A pre-compiled file is also provided: